bgd-labs/aave-proposals/src/AaveV3StrategicAssets_20230606/README.md

 If locking duration is 6 months and the maximum duration is 1 year, then the voting weight is only half.
 This function also locks more of the native token held by StrategicAssetsManager available on the contract.

-`function unlockVEBAL(address underlying) external onlyOwnerOrManager`
+`function unlockVEBAL(address underlying) external onlyOwnerOrGuardian`

 Unlocks the veToken in order to receive the underlying once again.
 Lock duration needs to have passed or transaction will revert.